AbhinavSivanandhan/DSA-Prep/Data Structures - Java/Arrays/README.md

 #Two Sum : Given an array, find indices of two numbers adding upto target
 #Largest Contiguous sum subarray / Kadane's algorithm
 #Convert 1D array to 2D with unique elements in each row and minimum rows
+#Find Duplicates in Array
+#Product of Array except self